 The answer to that question, I hope, is an obvious one.

-Emily Asher-Perrin is only too happy to wear some laser-cut leather… but not if it means buying into Effie Trinket’s lifestyle.
+Emmet Asher-Perrin is only too happy to wear some laser-cut leather… but not if it means buying into Effie Trinket’s lifestyle.
 You can bug her on Twitter and read more of her work here and elsewhere.